SalmaRedaBedair/multi-vendor-store/notes_05.1.md

 ```

 # php artisan storage:link
-- that will go and excute array links in config/filesystems.php
+- that will go and execute array links in config/filesystems.php

 ```php
 'links' => [